Two commonly frustrating questions any grower might ask:

 Fruit trees that are planted too close to one another will compete for nutrients and light.
 If planting trees close together is part of your design (espalier and high-density plantings are two prime examples), then you will need to prune accordingly to keep them open to light and ensure the trees are getting enough nutrients from the soil.

 If trees are planted too close to buildings and other structures, they will have similar conflicts with the added risk of interfering with those structures.
 Make sure you give your trees enough room to grow and flourish.
-For an easy-to-follow guide to tree-spacing, explore our article about Fruit Tree Sizes.
+For an easy-to-follow reference for tree-spacing, learn more about the different fruit tree sizes here.

 6. Soil Conditions